kumahq/kuma-website/app/_src/introduction/install/single-zone/kubernetes-kumactl.md

 ---
-title: Install single zone on Kubernetes with kumactl
+title: Install single-zone on Kubernetes with kumactl
 content_type: how-to
 ---